 For years, I’ve continually returned to a kind of light blue paint color.
 I’ve wanted to use it as the primary color in several rooms, both in this home and our previous one, but it hasn’t come to fruition yet.
 Lately, I’ve noticed it more and more in designs I love.

 I remember one of the first times (but not *the* first) I was taken by this light blue paint color.
 The year was 2019.
 The color was in a kitchen filled with honey oak wood accents, featured in Architectural Digest.
 The way the honey oak and blue paired together felt so unique and timeless.
 Seeing it in this context gave me such a visceral feeling and I immediately knew I wanted to use it in my own design.
-(Note: Upon further inspection of the original article, it turns out the cabinetry color is actually gray, although it looks blue to me in the photo below!)
+(Note: Upon further inspection of the original article, it turns out the cabinetry color is actually gray, although it looks blue to me in the photos!)

 When I dig a little deeper into what I felt upon seeing it, I realize there’s something so familiar about this color.
 It’s a perfect balance of warm and cool, with plenty of white undertones, leading to a color that’s both calming and happy.